huaminghuangtw/Evergreen-Notes/Permanent-Notes/focus-is-about-saying-no.md

 Since focus requires [saying no](if-it-isnt-fuck-yes-then-its-clear-no-thank-you.md), it also means what smart people and strong competitors are saying no to are usually great ideas/opportunities.

-* If you're trying to find your way in an organization, it's worth thinking about the most focused people around you and asking them about the best idea they're not working on.
+* If you’re trying to find your way in an organization, it’s worth thinking about the most focused people around you and asking them about the best idea they’re not working on.
-* If you're a company, it's worth thinking about what your strongest competition is not doing.
+* If you’re a company, it’s worth thinking about what your strongest competition is not doing.
 * _[“When competing against the incumbent, better to focus on what they won't do rather than what they can't do.” — Naval Ravikant](https://x.com/naval/status/745430655077486594)_

 ---